A new showcase experience for college-aged a cappella choruses

 Applications for the 2020 International Convention will be open August 1 - December 1, 2019.

-As part of the International Convention of the Barbershop Harmony Society, young choruses will perform in front of enthusiastic crowds, and experience a full-immersion barbershop event.
+As part of the International Convention of the Barbershop Harmony Society, young choruses with members aged 25 and under will perform in front of enthusiastic crowds, and experience a full-immersion barbershop event.
 Beyond the fun, you’ll learn about elite-level harmony, tuning, showmanship, and some uniquely American musical literature.

 Open to male, female, and mixed-voice choruses – both established and new

 Now you can design a barbershop group around your interests, talents, and friends.
 Like the Junior Chorus Festival for high school-aged singers, we’re offering more ways for adult singers to experience barbershop harmony for the first time.
 Experiment with your current group, or start something new, whether at school or among a group of friends.

 Strut your stuff as a chorus, plus sing in a massive Honors Chorus

 The week’s activities feature the Festival , where you’ll be adjudicated for rating and recognition, performed for an enthusiastic crowd of harmony fanatics.
 But that’s only part of the fun.
 All Varsity Chorus singers will take part in an Honors Chorus that will perform two songs in various venues throughout the week.
 World-class coaches will work with the group to bring it to peak performance -- an unforgettable growth opportunity.